 In addition to annual and meeting fees, each non-employee director was eligible to receive stock option awards under the 1993 Outside Directors Stock Award Plan (the "1993 Plan") until the 1993 Plan's expiration on October 13, 2003.
 Under the 1993 Plan, eligible directors would receive, as of the first day of the Company's fiscal year, options for Common Stock equal to twice the number of shares of Common Stock purchased during the preceding fiscal year or purchased by exercise of previously granted options during the first ten days of the current fiscal year.
 On the first day of the first fiscal year immediately following the day on which a non-employee director first became eligible to participate in the 1993 Plan, that director would receive options to acquire two shares of Common Stock for each share of Common Stock owned by such director on the first day of the fiscal year.
-The exercise price of the options is not less than the closing price for the Common Stock on Nasdaq on the date of the option grant.
-Each eligible director was entitled to options for no more than 20,000 shares per fiscal year.
 Stock options granted under the 1993 Plan have an exercise price equal to the market price of the Common Stock on the date of grant and are first exercisable one year after grant.
+For shares of Common Stock purchased during fiscal 2004 or thereafter, each eligible director will be entitled to options for no more than 40,000 shares per fiscal year if the Directors Plan (defined below) is approved.